 2. USDA Hardiness Zones - 3 to 10.

-4. Mature Height/Spread - 2 to 3 feet the first year with a similar spread.
-By the second year they will be dense 3 to 4 foot plants with a similar spread.
+4. Mature Height/Spread - 3 to 4 feet the first year with a similar spread, by the second year.
+The spread will be similar.

 5. Bloom Time - As indicated below:

 - Bare-root: Within 60 - 90 days after planting until frost.
 Thereafter, they will bloom yearly from early summer to frost.